MathisWellmann/gym-rs/README.md

 - make generic implementation and compare f32 vs f64 performance.
 - publish on crates.io
 - make piston_window dependency optional by introducing a render feature if possible
+- remove the need for a font file

 ## License
 gym-rs is licensed under MIT License just like OpenAI's Gym.